-Please note - EditShare Engineers use a two-factor authentication when using Simple Help
+Please note - EditShare Engineers use a multi-factor authentication when using Simple Help

 Basic Security Overview